kilbey-lyle/memory-game/README.md

 Build a simple single-player memory game.
 Using available social media and email API's to allow users to quickly and easily share their score from each round attempted.

 ### User Stories
 As the sole developer of this website, my goal is to create an intuitive experience for a user that they will remember.
 The following points are applicable to the users of the site and have been given a priority using the MoSCoW Method.
 Classification of ranking used can be found [here](https://sax1johno.medium.com/prioritizing-your-user-stories-with-the-moscow-method-8bf42d427da6).
+The use of MoDCoW creates Prioritization of task and will dedicate the order of development.

 |ID|User Story|MoSCoW Ranking|Evidence of Implementation|Notes/Ranking justifications|
 |-| ------------------------- |:-------:| -----|---|